 This paper examines impacts by gender of two closely related influential early childhood programs: the Carolina Abecedarian Project (ABC) and its sister program, the Carolina Approach to Responsive Education (CARE), henceforth ABC/CARE.
 Both were evaluated by the method of random assignment.
-While specific outcomes of ABC/CARE have been studied, our paper is the first to aggregate and summarize all of the reported outcomes to evaluate the program.
+While specific outcomes of ABC/CARE have been studied previously, our paper is the first to aggregate and summarize all of the reported outcomes to evaluate the program.

 ABC/CARE was conducted in Chapel Hill, North Carolina for a sample of children born between 1972 and 1980.
 This pioneering program focused on improving the early years of disadvantaged children.
-It is a template for many current and proposed early childhood programs.
-It started at 8 weeks of age and continued through age 5.
-Treatment and control children were followed through their mid 30s, with data collected on multiple dimensions of human development with over 100 reported program outcomes.
+It is a template for many current and proposed early childhood programs.1 It started at 8 weeks of age and continued through age 5.
+Treatment and control children were followed through their mid 30s, with data collected on multiple dimensions of human development with over 100 reported program outcomes.2

 There are pronounced gender differences in the treatment effects of ABC/CARE.
 To avoid cherry-picking, we analyze aggregates of treatment effects as reported in Table 1.
-To understand the entries to the table, consider the row for the outcome "employment."
-In the
+The aggregates are constructed by counting the proportion of outcomes by category for which

-&lt;sup>1Programs inspired by ABC/CARE have been (and are currently being) launched around the world.
+1Programs inspired by ABC/CARE have been (and are currently being) launched around the world.
 Sparling (2010) and Ramey et al. (2014) list numerous programs based on the ABC/CARE approach.
 The programs are: the Infant Health and Development Program (IHDP)-eight different cities around the U.S. (Spiker et al., 1997); Early Head Start and Head Start.
 (Schneider and McDonald, 2007); John's Hopkins Cerebral Palsy Study (Sparling, 2010); Classroom Literacy Interventions and Outcomes (CLIO) study (Sparling, 2010); Massachusetts Family Child Care Study (Collins et al., 2010); Healthy Child Manitoba Evaluation (Healthy Child Manitoba, 2015); Abecedarian Approach within an Innovative Implementation Framework (Jensen and Nielsen, 2016); and Building a Bridge into Preschool in Remote Northern Territory Communities in Australia (Scull et al., 2015).
 Educare programs are also based on ABC/CARE (Educare, 2014; Yazejian and Bryant, 2012).

-&lt;sup>2Previous studies presenting treatment effects of ABC and CARE include Ramey et al. (1985); Clarke and Campbell (1998); Campbell et al. (2001, 2002); Anderson (2008); Campbell et al. (2008, 2014).
-Only Heckman (2006), Anderson (2008) and Campbell et al. (2014) note separate treatment effects of early childhood programs by gender.
+2Previous studies presenting treatment effects of ABC and CARE include Ramey et al. (1985); Clarke and Campbell (1998); Campbell et al. (2001, 2002); Anderson (2008); Campbell et al. (2008, 2014).
+Only Heckman (2006), Anderson (2008) and Campbell et al. (2014) separate treatment effects of early childhood programs by gender.
 Campbell et al. (2014) only use health data, and find that men are more affected by ABC/CARE than women.
 Anderson (2008) constructs factors using data up to the age-21 collection and finds that women benefit more than men in terms of his constructed factors, but does not use the crime, health, and employment data used in this paper.

-control group, all mean outcomes are larger for males compared to females.
+male mean treatment effects for items in a category equal or exceed female treatment effects.
+To understand the entries to the table, consider the row for the outcome "employment."
+In the control group, all mean outcomes are larger for males compared to females.
 This is denoted by the fraction 1.000.
 In the table, we also report an exact, non-parametric test of the null hypothesis that the distribution of employment outcomes in the control group is the same for males and females.
-The p-value associated with the test is 0.117.
-The comparable statistics for the treatment group are 0.75 and a p-value of 0.080, respectively.
+The p-value associated with the test is $0.117.^3$ The comparable statistics for the treatment group are 0.75 and a p-value of 0.080, respectively.